 These will typically be easy to calculate because there will be an invoice or bill corresponding to each item.
 We often rely on trusted experts to help us calculate the upcoming cost of any medical treatment or long-term care you may need.

 You can seek non-economic damages for less tangible losses such as:

 - Loss of parental guidance and support

 These may not have a specific price tag, but they’re extremely valuable to you.
-In many cases, they are the very things that define your quality of life.
-We fight hard for every dollar you deserve so that you can feel at ease about your future.
+In many instances, they are the very things that define your quality of life.
+We fight fiercely for every dollar you deserve so that you can feel at ease about your future.

-In rare cases, we may recommend that you seek punitive damages.
+In rare situations, we may recommend that you seek punitive damages.
 These are only available in cases where the defendant’s conduct was extremely outrageous.
-These damages don’t compensate accident victims, but instead serve as punishment and a deterrent for dangerous behavior.
+These don’t compensate accident victims, but instead serve as punishment and a deterrent for dangerous behavior.

 Can I Recover Money If I’m Being Blamed For a Motorcycle Crash in Florida?

 That means you’ll want to be sure to have an aggressive Jacksonville personal injury attorney fighting for you.
-Our trial attorneys at Baggett Law have years of experience standing up to big businesses like insurance companies.
+We will help you establish fault and liability.
+Our attorneys at Baggett Law Personal Injury Lawyers have years of experience standing up to big businesses like insurance companies.
 We know their negotiation tactics, and we know how to fight them.

 We’ll Fight to Recover Compensation For All Of Your Motorcycle Accident Injuries